ActiveState/documentation-public/content/state/commands/scripts.md

 ---
-title: "Command: scripts"
+title: scripts
 ---

-The `state scripts` command allows you to quickly list all available scripts.
-Running it produces a list of script names and descriptions.
+List all available scripts.<!--more--> Running it produces a list of script names and descriptions.

 You can use this output to run the [`state run`](/state/commands/run) command.